Buyers are in an excellent position when it comes to negotiating a private treaty sale – but what about properties for sale by auction?

 This is one of those “roll of the dice” type factors – you have no way of knowing if the property will attract a swathe of bidders, although it’s worth noting that a lengthy period on market, a previous failed auction or a discounted price guide are all good indicators that you won’t have a lot of competition for the home.

-Whether you decide to make a pre-auction offer or bid on the day, the most important things to remember are to buy a property that is within your budget, that meets your needs and that represents good value in the current market.
+Whether you decide to make a pre-auction offer or bid on the day, the most important things to remember are to buy a property that is within your budget, meets your needs and represents good value in the current market.

 Get these elements right and your purchase will be a successful one, either way.